Carpet Laying Auckland Services

-1. You Can’t Just Use Regular Shop Tools.
-You’ll Need to Rent Special Ones.
+1. Use Only Regular Shop Tools.
+And Rent Special Carpet Laying Tools.

-Some tools will be regular “shop” tools: tape, hammer, tin-snips, scissors, snap-line, utility knife, and a stapler.
-The other carpet-specific tools should be rented or borrowed, such as a seam iron, power stretcher, and knee kicker.
-It is far too expensive to purchase these tools and use them only one time.
+Some tools will be regular “shop” tools: tape, hammer, tin snips, scissors, snap-line, utility knife, and a stapler.
+Other carpet-specific tools, such as steam irons, power stretchers, and knee kickers, should be rented or borrowed.
+It is far too expensive to purchase and use these tools only once.

 2. It Is Impossible To Do Carpet Laying Without a Carpet Stretcher

-You can try this carpet laying tips, but the results will look terrible.
+You can try these carpet laying tips, but the results will look terrible.
 Wrinkles and lumps will quickly form.
-If you are not prepared to take on a carpet stretcher, you may want to think about hiring carpet installers.
-Stretching is 90% of the job, and good carpet installers know how to do this.
+Consider hiring carpet installers if you must prepare to take on a carpet stretcher.
+Stretching is 90% of the job, and competent carpet installers know how to do this.

 3. Consider Carpet Pile Direction When Seaming

-Obviously, if your carpet has a pattern you cannot seam two pieces in any combination.
-But even for non-patterned carpeting, you can detect the direction of the carpet’s pile by looking at it from different directions in strong light.
-Keep carpet pile consistent from piece to piece.
+If the carpet has a pattern, you cannot seam two pieces in any combination.
+But even for non-patterned carpeting, you can detect the direction of the carpet’s pile by looking at it from different directions in intense light.
+Keep the carpet pile consistent from piece to piece.

-4. Avoid Placing Carpet Tack Strips All the Way Against the Wall
+4. Avoid Placing Carpet Tack Strips Against the Wall.

-You will need the extra space in order to squeeze the carpet through.
-Guesstimate the gap this way: you want the thickness of the carpeting, but just a hair less.
+You will need extra space to squeeze the carpet through.
+Estimate the gap this way.
+You want the thickness of the carpeting, but just hairless.
 If it’s the exact thickness of the carpet, the carpet may pull out.
-But by making the gap a bit narrower than the thickness of the carpet, the carpet snugs in there nice and tight.
+The carpet snugs are nice and tight.
+It happens when you’re making the gap narrower than the rug’s width.

 5. For Patterned Carpet, Buy 5% Extra

-You will experience more waste materials with patterned carpet than with non-patterned carpet.
-This is because you need to cut away more waste material to make two pieces of patterned carpet mate together.
+You will experience more waste materials with patterned carpets than with non-patterned mats.
+You must cut away more waste material to make two pieces of the patterned rug, mate.
 The larger the pattern, too, the more waste you will have.

-OK, this is not so much a “tip” as it is a hard-and-fast rule.
+This is not a “tip”, as it is a hard-and-fast rule.
 You do not lay the padding over the tackless strips.
-Keep the padding within the perimeter formed by the strips.
-Padding should touch the edge of the tackless strips, but not overlap it.
-If the padding overlaps, then you’ll have a nice, fat lump around the edge of your carpet—not very attractive.
+Keep the filling within the perimeter formed by the stripes.
+Padding should touch the edge of the tackless strips but not overlap it.
+If the padding overlaps, you will have a nice, fat lump around the edge of your carpet that is not very attractive.

-Note that you can also lay your carpet without fixing it to the floor.
-However, like with double-sided tape, this method is not suitable for big rooms.
+Note: You can also lay your carpet without fixing it to the floor.
+However, this method is only suitable for small rooms like double-sided tape.